 COVAX is the vaccines pillar of the Access to COVID-19 Tools (ACT) Accelerator, a groundbreaking global collaboration bringing together governments, scientists, businesses, civil society, donors and global health organisations to speed up an end to the pandemic.

-Until her appointment as Managing Director of the COVAX Facility, Aurélia served as Gavi’s Managing Director for Vaccines & Sustainability, leading the work of the Immunisation Financing & Sustainability, Policy and Vaccine Supply & Demand teams to design ways for Gavi’s resources to support financially sustainable vaccine programmes and markets, and ultimately increase uptake of life-saving vaccines.
+Until her appointment as Managing Director of the Office of the COVAX Facility, Aurélia served as Gavi’s Managing Director for Vaccines & Sustainability, leading the end-to-end work of designing Gavi’s vaccine programmes.
+She and her team were responsible for designing ways for Gavi’s resources to support financially sustainable vaccine programmes and markets, and ultimately increase uptake of life-saving vaccines.

 Prior to joining Gavi, Aurélia held a variety of posts between 1999 and 2010 within GlaxoSmithKline, where latterly she led the development of GSK’s policies on access to medicines and vaccines in the developing world.
 She has also undertaken research for the World Health Organization (WHO) on generic medicines policies.